Nishanttwho/Bridge/replit.md

 - ✅ **Added auto-close on opposite signal option** (December 2025)
   - Toggle to automatically close positions when opposite signal arrives
   - BUY positions auto-close when SELL signal comes (and vice versa)
+  - Only closes positions for the SAME symbol (symbol-specific)
   - Configurable on/off in Settings dialog
 - ✅ **Migrated to HTTP polling system** (replaced ZeroMQ for ultimate simplicity)
 - ✅ Created MT5 Expert Advisor using built-in WebRequest() function (TradingViewHTTP_EA.mq5)